syncfusion/ej2-angular-docs/src/maps/maps/bubble.md

 ## Customization

-The following properties are available in [`bubbleSettings`](../api/maps/bubbleSettingsModel) property to customize the bubbles of the Maps component.
+The following properties are available in [`bubbleSettings`](../api/maps/bubbleSettingsModel) to customize the bubbles of the Maps component.

 * [`border`](../api/maps/bubbleSettingsModel/#border) – To customize the color, width and opacity of the border of the bubbles in Maps.
 * [`fill`](../api/maps/bubbleSettingsModel/#fill) – To apply the color for bubbles in Maps.